OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationroot_post_classes.md

 # Create educationClass

 Create a new class.
-This will also create a universal group as well.
-Use this api to create a class as it will add special properties to indicate the special group which will have extra features such as assignments and special handling within Microsoft Teams.
+This will also create a universal group.
+When you use this API to create a class, it will add special properties to the group, which will add features such as assignments and special handling within Microsoft Teams.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).